How to Choose a Real Estate Agent for Selling Your Home: A 10-Step Checklist

 Tell us a little about your home and selling needs and we’ll provide recommendations for up to three top real estate agents in your area.

-But with over 1.5 million real estate agents in the US, picking the right agent can feel, well, overwhelming.
-To help simplify the process and guide you through a smooth, profitable, home-selling experience, we’ve vetted expert advice from top real estate professionals and created this 10-step guide to picking your perfect agent.
+But with over 1.5 million Realtors in the U.S., picking the right agent can feel, well, overwhelming.
+To help simplify the process and guide you through a smooth, profitable home-selling experience, we’ve vetted expert advice from top real estate professionals and created this 10-step guide to picking your perfect real estate agent.

 1. Compare agents online

 There’s no shortage of online resources for researching agents.
-But how can you ensure you’re choosing a top agent?
+But how can you ensure you’re choosing a top real estate agent for selling?

 An easy way to find highly rated agents in your area is HomeLight’s free Agent Match tool.
 Our matching platform analyzes over 27 million transactions and considers an agent’s specialties and certifications, their years of experience, and their successful home sales in your neighborhood.
 Each agent is at the top of their field, so you can be confident that they’ll help you maximize your profit.